-AgilityAuto is designed to support operational requirements, and, along with Serco (who runs and operates the non-clinical services of the hospital) and BT (who has installed and manages the hospital’s communications infrastructure), AgilityAuto has delivered a fully integrated workflow management solution which supports the delivery of patient care in a highly complex environment.
+AgilityAuto (CMMS) is designed to support operational requirements, and, along with Serco (who runs and operates the non-clinical services of the hospital) and BT (who has installed and manages the hospital’s communications infrastructure), AgilityAuto has delivered a fully integrated workflow management solution which supports the delivery of patient care in a highly complex environment.

 Fiona Stanley Hospital is a brand new state-of-the-art hospital in Murdoch, Perth, Western Australia.
 It is the largest building infrastructure project undertaken by the Government of Western Australia, with the hospital covering 200,000m2 and costing more than $2bn AUD.
 The hospital opened its doors to patients in 2014, with emergency services operating from February 2015.